March 24, 2023

 You’ve got Lieutenant Leo for the Army, Pro Pilot Don for the Air Force, Midshipman Mike for the Navy, and Raph, the Green Teen Beret.
 Each action figure came with its own military-themed accessories and a United States “Anti-Foot” flag.

-This particular figure was re-issued several times, and a rare all-black version was only available via a mail-in promotion for Chef Boyardee.
-There was also a version of Super Shredder with purple-colored armor only released in Europe.
+This particular figure was re-issued several times, and a rare all-black version was only available via a mail-in promotion for Chef Boyardee of all things.
+There was also a version of Super Shredder with purple-colored armor only released in Europe, and that is unfortunately the superior version.

-Even loose, the all-black Super Shredder will cost you more than a few pizzas online (recent eBay listings have seen it sell for between $400-$600 or more).
+Even loose, the all-black Super Shredder will cost you more than a few pizzas online.
+Some recent eBay listings have seen it sell for between $400-$600 or more – just check out this Chef Boyardee Super Shredder figure that sold for $800!

 Using her samurai-style camera and broadcastin’ bo, April’s ready to give Shredder a painful close-up he won’t soon forget.
 Described as the “world’s first judo, ju jitsu jammin’ journalist, ” this figure is definitely one of the coolest TMNT toys.

 In the history of the TMNT craze, 1992-1993 was all about the third live-action movie.
-In this flick, the titular characters travel back in time to 16th century Japan to save the rebellion and rescue Princess Mitsu.
+In this flick, the titular characters travel back in time to 16th-century Japan to save the rebellion and rescue Princess Mitsu.
+You know, just a regular mission for sewer-dwelling superheroes.

-Each action figure was based on how the Turtles appeared in the film.
+Each action figure released to coincide with the film was based on how the Turtles appeared in it.
 As such, these figures are very distinct from the rest of the TMNT toy line.
+Some might even call them strange, but we think they’re radical!

-Since Leonardo was always the sword guy, he’s the most period-correct of these super-sized samurai (as period-correct as a mutant turtle can be).
-With his giant katana and karuta-style armor, we’re glad this mean, green, fighting machine is one of the good guys.
+Since Leonardo was always the sword guy, he’s the most period-correct of these super-sized samurai (as period-correct as a mutant turtle can be, obviously).
+With his giant katana and Karuta-style armor, we’re glad this mean, green, fighting machine is one of the good guys.

 Using his Foot-fightin’ Fire Axe, Hot Spot chews through bad guys and debris with ease.
 Like any good dog, he’s also got a large bone between his teeth (which he won’t hesitate to use as a cudgel when bad guys get too close).